yogat3ch/writing/Dynamic Voting System.md

 The month leading window serves as an opportunity for platform participants to concentrate on refining and reviewing the legislation that will soon be up for a vote.
 It encourages thoughtful consideration and debate, ensuring that voters are well-informed about the issues at hand.
 Any new legislation proposed during this time is postponed to the subsequent cycle of that topic area, maintaining a structured and fair legislative process.
 Total characters and total reading time can also be used to limit the number of contender proposals entering the refinement and review period.

 #### Revocation
-Users may revoke their vote from any piece of legislation during the vote process at ap
+Users may revoke their vote from any piece of legislation during the vote process at any point prior to the ratification decision at the conclusion of the vote period.

 ### Abstention